-A storm water pollution prevention plan (SWPPP) shall be developed and submitted to the Regional Water Board within 90 days following the adoption of this Order.
+A storm water pollution prevention plan (SWPPP) was required to be developed and submitted to the Regional Water Board within 90 days of the March 6, 2014 permit adoption date.
 The SWPPP shall be implemented for each facility covered by this Permit within 10 days of approval from the Regional Water Board, or 6-months from the date of the submittal of the SWPPP to the Regional Water Board (whichever comes first).